d2cio/docs/docs/getting-started/hosts.md

 # Introduction

-Applications can not run without a server on the Internet.
+Services can not run without a server on the Internet.
 D2C can automatically provide servers for you.
 Just provide an access token for your preferred cloud provider, and D2C will create/destroy/resize servers as you need them.
 Keep in mind that the cloud provider will charge you for resource usage based on your payment plan.
 D2C does not provide its own computing resources – it automates the provisioning process at cloud providers.

-If you want to deploy applications on your own in-house servers or at cloud providers that D2C does not currently support, you can do so.
+If you want to deploy services on your own in-house servers or at cloud providers that D2C does not currently support, you can do so.
 We provide a script that checks whether your host complies with the requirements to be added to the D2C dashboard and be a part of your project.

 Each host can be used for any [project](/getting-started/projects/) multiple times.